ArPiRobot/arpirobot.github.io/docs/devs/technical.md

 ## WiFi Configuration on the Pi
 - Explain hostapd/dnsmasq/dhcpcd setup

-## RaspbianTools Scripts and Services
+## ArPiRobot-Tools Scripts and Services
 - What each script is for and what it does.
 - Same for each service